Only 100kms from Kununurra, Wyndham is the perfect place to take a day trip. Visit this historic port town, driving along scenic 2- and 4-WD routes.

 Great Northern Highway

-The drive from Kununurra to Wyndham along the Great Northern Highway would be one of the most scenic drives in Western Australia.
-The road skirts along the edge of the Cockburn Ranges, providing a stunning vista to travellers and a great example of the rugged scenery in this part of the Kimberley.
+The drive from Kununurra to Wyndham along the Great Northern Highway would have to be one of the most scenic drives in Western Australia.
+The road skirts along the edge of the Cockburn Ranges, providing stunning views and a great example of the rugged scenery in this part of the Kimberley.

 Along the way, stop for a refreshing swim at Molly Springs which is located in the newly-created Ngamawolem Conservation Reserve.
 This spring-fed pool flows all year and is located about 30kms from Kununurra.

-Only 100kms from Kununurra, Wyndham is the perfect place to take a day trip.
-The port town sits on the edge of the Cambridge Gulf where a new jetty provides a great fishing option for visitors and locals.
+The port town of Wyndham sits on the edge of the Cambridge Gulf where a new jetty provides a great fishing option.
 The Five Rivers lookout from the Bastion – the hill overlooking Wyndham - provides an amazing view of the surrounding landscape and is where you can see the Forest, King, Pentecost, Durack and Ord rivers flowing into the gulf.

 Wyndham has a fascinating history, and the museum is a treasure trove of information about the town and the pioneering days of the Kimberley.
 The Afghan and Pioneer cemeteries also provide an insight into Wyndham’s eclectic past.